kubernetes/minikube/site/content/en/docs/drivers/qemu.md

 2. Reboot
 3. [Reinstall `socket_vmnet`](#requirements)
 {{% /tab %}}
-{{% tab "user" %}}
+{{% tab builtin %}}
 ## Start stuck on corp machine or with custom DNS

-When using the `user` network (default) the guest uses **only** the first `nameserver` entry in the hosts `/etc/resolv.conf` for DNS lookup.
+When using the `builtin` network (default) the guest uses **only** the first `nameserver` entry in the hosts `/etc/resolv.conf` for DNS lookup.
 If your first `nameserver` entry is a corporate/internal DNS it's likely it will cause an issue.
 If you see the warning `❗ This VM is having trouble accessing https://registry.k8s.io` on `minikube start` you are likely being affected by this.
 This may prevent your cluster from starting entirely and you won't be able to pull remote images.
 More details can be found at: [#15021](https://github.com/kubernetes/minikube/issues/15021)

 #### Workarounds: